ICD-11 code : 6B04;

 Preferred Label : Social anxiety disorder;

-ICD-11 definition : Social anxiety disorder is characterized by marked and excessive fear or anxiety that
+ICD-11 definition : Social anxiety disorder is characterised by marked and excessive fear or anxiety that

-having a conversation), being observed (e.g., eating or drinking), or performing in
+having a conversation), doing something while feeling observed (e.g. eating or drinking

 ICD-11 synonym : social phobia;